i-lovyagin/OPCP-token/README.md

 Project status

-Before moving to production, the contract code will need some cleaning and minor optimization.
-Also, addition of some elements of DAO-style governance may be considered.
-However, that is not the main focus of the work on the project at this point.
+Project remains work in progress.
+Eventually, the contract code will need some cleaning and minor optimizations.
+Also, an addition of some elements of DAO-style governance may be considered.
+At this  point, however, the biggest challenges lie on the service provider side of the infrastructure.

-OPCP token used with online casino web sites relies on the game servers driving the game logic and reporting back the result.
-Due to its block chain-based nature, server software presents several challenges not present in a traditional system:
+OPCP token relies on casino game servers to drive customer-facing web sites, implement the game logic and report gaming session outcomes back to the contract.
+Such architecture presents additional challenges compared to a traditional system.

-- Secure method of generating random numbers.
-Nothing is private on a block chain.
-Same goes for the seed numbers used to generate pseudo-random sequences.
-An acceptable solution must not compromise user experience by slowing games down.
-It should also preserve decentralization which would be sacrificed if randomness is generated off-chain by oracles.
-- Assuring that the game server hasn’t been hacked and player session data reported back to OPCP contract can be trusted.
-Game servers running in a traditional setup have to be protected from outside hackers and that in and of itself is a challenge.
-Blockchain-based decentralized environment creates an additional threat by incentivizing web site operators who also host instances of game server software to hack their own installations.
+Assuring that the game server hasn’t been hacked and player session data reported back to OPCP contract can be trusted.
+Game servers driving a traditional online casino  have to be protected from outside hackers and that in and of itself is a challenge.
+Blockchain-based decentralized environment creates an new threat by incentivizing web site operators who host their instance of game server software to act maliciously.

-Besides these two fundamental challenges presented by decentralization, there are few other less obvious requirements that would have to be satisfied for a game server solution to be acceptable.
-And that is the area where current work on the project is focused.
+Difficulty of generating secure pseudo-random numbers on a public blockchain is a well known challenge for DApp developers.
+Using oracles to solve this problem has a negative impact on DApp’s decentralization.
+OPCP business model is built on top of real-world-facing game servers that already act as oracles.
+That doesn’t mean, however,  that RNG problem has been solved.
+We have to assure, somehow, that sources of randomness used by casino servers haven’t been replaced with fakes or somehow compromised.

 Alternative applications